 Guiding Principle 1

-Effective Comprehensive Health and Physical Education programs develop students’ skills for research, reasoning, decision-making, critical thinking, problem-solving, and the habits of mind needed to be healthy across their lifespan.
-This includes being able to differentiate among factors affecting behavior such as culture, community, and group dynamics.
+Students come from racially, culturally, and socially diverse backgrounds.
+Partnering with educators, families, and community stakeholders representing students’ backgrounds provides essential support for implementation of a successful Comprehensive Health and Physical Education program, in which all are invested in supporting students’ personal health and the overall health of their community.

 Guiding Principle 2

-Effective Comprehensive Health and Physical Education programs are developmentally and age-appropriate, trauma-sensitive, culturally sustaining, and provide a safe and supportive learning environment so that all students, without exception to ability or circumstance, are supported as individuals, and can achieve the learning goals.
+Effective Comprehensive Health and Physical Education programs are developmentally and age-appropriate, inclusive, trauma-sensitive, culturally sustaining, and provide a safe and supportive learning environment so that all students, without exception to ability or circumstance, are supported as individuals, and can achieve the learning goals.

 Guiding Principle 3

-Effective Comprehensive Health and Physical Education programs incorporate diverse perspectives and acknowledge that attainment of equity and optimal health are individualized, contextual, and affected by intersections of race, ethnicity, culture, religion, education, economic condition, gender identity, sexual orientation, ability, personal experience, and many other factors.
+Effective Comprehensive Health and Physical Education programs incorporate diverse perspectives and acknowledge that attainment of equity and optimal health are individualized, contextual, and affected by intersections of race, ethnicity, culture, religion, education, economic condition, gender identity, sexual orientation, dis/ability, personal experience, and many other factors.

 Guiding Principle 4

-Every student deserves equitable access to effective Comprehensive Health and Physical Education programming, including dedicated courses for physical education and health education every year from Pre-Kindergarten (Pre-K) through grade 12, facilitated by qualified educators (e.g., licensed and/or trained in this subject-matter).
+Every student deserves equitable access to effective Comprehensive Health and Physical Education programming, including dedicated courses for physical education and health education every year from Pre-Kindergarten (Pre-K) through grade 12, facilitated by qualified educators (e.g., licensed and/or trained in this health and/or physical education).

 Guiding Principle 5

-Effective Comprehensive Health and Physical Education programs foster equity-focused and trauma-informed approaches through school-wide collaboration to support and promote mental health and well-being and the development of social and emotional skills including self-awareness, self-management, self-care, social awareness, responsible decision-making, and relationship skills in a wide variety of contexts and situations.
+Effective Comprehensive Health and Physical Education programs foster equity-focused and trauma-informed approaches through school-wide collaboration to support and promote a sense of belonging, mental health and well-being, and the development of social and emotional skills including self-awareness, self-management, self-care, social awareness, responsible decision-making, and relationship skills in a wide variety of contexts and situations.

 Guiding Principle 6